microsoft/RTVS-docs/interactive-repl.md

 Note that what you originally typed is preserved in this case, and that we have positioned the cursor at the start of the line.

+## History and multi-line code blocks

-The REPL supports multi-line behavior.
+The REPL supports multi-line code blocks.
 So if you define a function and press {, we will both auto-type } for you as well as enable smart multi-line behavior.

 ![](./media/RTVS-REPL-history-multilines.png)